Wants to Meet Up

 Music, Movies, and Books

-Music: The Who, Radiohead, Nirvana, Clash, Beck, Beethoven, Bowie, Billie Holiday & Beatles.
+Music: Wilco.
+Radiohead, Nirvana, Clash, Beck, Beethoven, Bowie, The Who, Billie Holiday & Beatles.
 Lots more, but always open to learning about more bands.

 Movies: Lars Von Trier, Hitchcock, Francois Truffaut, Stanley Kubrick, Luis Bunuel, Mike Leigh, documentaries, independent films, classic B&W from the 1930s-40s, as well as silly movies and sci-fi, stupid Hollywood blockbusters, pretty much anything 0 as long as it's good!

 Books: I read mainly non-fiction essays, especially travel essays.
 I love reading about history but 1000 page books aren't my strong suit.
 Some faves are Heart of Darkness by Joseph Conrad; the non-fiction book about Rwanda genocides, We Wish to Inform You That Tomorrow We Will be Killed With Our Families: Stories from Rwanda.
 The recently re-published journal by Anonymous, A Woman in Berlin: 8 Weeks in a Conquered City.
 I also like well-written thrillers (yeah, like the Stieg Larsson stuff) and one cannot leave out of any important book list, Dr. Seuss's Fox in Socks.